 SERP also provides learning opportunities, training, evaluation and bespoke consultancy services on the theme of commercial sexual exploitation and related issues.
 We are always seeking new ways to communicate and share our work and its findings and implications.

-SERP is overseen and chaired by Associate Professor Marie Keenan who acts as the Principal Investigator with overall responsibility for the management and financial accountability of research projects, alongside Dr Maureen Lyons (Research Manager).
+SERP is led by Associate Professor, Dr Marie Keenan who is Principal Investigator for the programme of research and chairs the Advisory Committee.
+She has overall responsibility for the management and financial accountability of the research projects, with the support of Dr Maureen Lyons (Research Manager).

-The team includes Dr Monica O’Connor (Senior Researcher) and Ruth Breslin (Researcher) who between them have decades of experience researching and publishing on issues of commercial sexual exploitation and violence against women and girls more broadly.
+The team includes Dr Monica O’Connor, Ruth Breslin (Lead Researchers) and Dr Mary Canning.
+Between them, Dr Keenan, Dr O'Connor and Ms Breslin have decades of experience researching and publishing on issues of commercial sexual exploitation and violence against women and girls more broadly.

 The work of SERP is guided by an Advisory Committee comprising academics, frontline practitioners and other experts in the field.
-Current members include Emeritus Associate Professor Ursula Barry, UCD, Dr Paul D’Alton, UCD, Salome Mbugwa, AkiDwA, Dr Sarah Morton, UCD, Dr Denise O’Brien, UCD, Emeritus Professor Philip O’Connell, UCD and Dr Nusha Yonkova, the Irish Human Rights and Equality Commission (IHREC).
+Current members include Emeritus Associate Professor Ursula Barry, UCD, Dr Paul D’Alton, UCD, Salome Mbugwa, AkiDwA, Dr Sarah Morton, UCD, Dr Denise O’Brien, UCD and Dr Nusha Yonkova, the Irish Human Rights and Equality Commission (IHREC).

 SERP is underpinned by the principles of gender equality, social justice and human rights.
 The team is committed to rigorous, ethical, collaborative and participatory research practice.